roust77/hello-world/README.md

 # hello-world
-My initial use of GitHub
+This is my initial use of GitHub.
+This is a practice commit change for me.